evblance/acme-trading-item-catalog/README.md

 # ACME Trading Item Catalog
-A quirky Full-Stack CRUD application leveraging OAuth2 authentication via Google in fulfillment of the Udacity FSND Item Catalog project.
+A quirky Full-Stack CRUD application using both OAuth2 authentication via Google and server-side management of credentials.
 It uses Python 3 (Flask microframework), SQLAlchemy, D3.js and Bootstrap, also providing a RESTful API.

 # Running the app
 ## Requirements